NYPL/nypl-dgx-react-header/README.md

 There are configurations that can be passed into the header script to enable/configure a few features.

-* `urls` - The accepted values are `relative`/`absolute` and `relative` is the default.
+* `urls` - The accepted values are `relative`/`absolute`, with `relative` as the default.
 This outputs the main navigation links as either relative to the app or absolute.
-For apps that will not live on a `nypl.org/...` path, it's best to pass `urls=absolute` into the configuration.
-Otherwise, the navigation will render links that will be relative to the app and that may not exist.
+For apps that will not live on an `nypl.org/...` path, it's best to pass `urls=absolute` into the configuration.
+Otherwise, the navigation will render links relative to the app which may not exist.
 * `skipNav` - The id of the `<main>` element on the app where the Header is being imported.
 If this configuration is being enabled, make sure to also add a `tabindex` attribute of `-1` to the main element.
 This will allow the Header to programmatically focus on the main content.

 ```HTML